-Because bamboo flooring is made of a natural wood, it expands and contracts naturally with changes in temperature and humidity throughout the year.
-For this reason, it’s important that you do your best to maintain consistent temperature and humidity in your home throughout the year whenever possible.
+Because bamboo flooring is made of natural wood, it expands and contracts naturally with temperature and humidity changes throughout the year.
+For this reason, you must do your best to maintain consistent temperature and humidity in your home throughout the year whenever possible.
 This may include:

 - Installing a humidifier or dehumidifier, especially if some months in your city are considerably more humid or dry than others.

 - Installing a thermostat that will keep your home, especially the rooms that contain bamboo flooring, at a consistent temperature year-round.